Travel Options &

 Depending on which option you choose, traveling to Sandspit can be reasonably economical yet lengthy, or a little more pricey but brief.
 Few people visit these isolated North Pacific islands; your journey to Haida Gwaii becomes an investment in an uncrowded experience.

-Kayak tour guests and expedition participants are requested to arrive in Sandspit at least one day prior to trip departure and make return travel arrangements for the afternoon of the day following the trip, or later.
+Kayak tour guests and expedition participants are requested to arrive in Sandspit at least one day prior to trip departure and make return travel arrangements for the day following the trip, or later.

 Guests are encouraged to enjoy additional days on Haida Gwaii before and after their kayak trip.
 You may prefer to schedule your arrival two days early, in order to have extra time to deal with the potential for delayed baggage, or missed flight connections.